Data protection law in transition: A conversation with expert Katharina Raabe-Stuppnig

 Between black and white and realism: How companies should deal with data protection and cloud providers

-The question of whether companies should only use software and cloud services of European origin – an “all or nothing” – sounds like a clear stance at first.
-But this is exactly what data protection expert Katharina Raabe-Stuppnig warns against.
-Such a principle is not only impractical, but also difficult to justify to authorities.
-Rather, any decision to use software or cloud services must be made on a case-by-case basis – depending on how sensitive the processed data is and what protective measures can be taken in concrete terms.
+The question of whether companies should only use software and cloud services of European origin – a “completely or not at all” – sounds like a clear stance at first glance.
+But this is precisely what data protection expert Katharina Raabe-Stuppnig warns against.
+Such a principle is not only impractical, but also difficult to justify to the authorities.
+Instead, every decision on the use of software or cloud services must be made on a case-by-case basis – depending on how sensitive the processed data is and what specific protective measures can be taken.

 Don’t be lulled into a false sense of security – even with Privacy Framework